r-cemper/SQLgateway-M7-split/README.md

      If the problem persists Start/Stop the affected Container helps sometimes.
      A missing Cache.Key requires rebuilding the Cache image or manually
      adding the license on the SPM  (port 57772)

+     **Know limit:** For some unidentified reason MSsql container is not reachable.
+     After the pulk start.
+Stop + manual start resolves the issue.
+     Personal interpretation.
+MSsql refuses competition.

 2. Identifying the source tables.
 In SMP > Change to Namespace USER
   then step to SMP >Explorers >SQL >Wizards > Data Migration
   ![](https://raw.githubusercontent.com/r-cemper/SQLgateway-M7-split/master/docs/gty04.jpg)